What we do

 Our leaders are committed to working with our staff and partners to deliver our vision for Victorians.

-In 2015, Department executives signed up to leadership charter to demonstrate their shared commitment to strong, ethical and authentic leadership.
+Our leadership charter demonstrates our executives' shared commitment to strong, ethical and authentic leadership.
 The charter makes clear to Victorians that our leaders will: